 DISDAIN FOR LEGISLATURES

 THEN: Nazis were openly disdainful of democracy and representative government through parliaments and legislatures, saying they were debating clubs where nothing was accomplished, acted too slow, and were comprised of corrupt representatives.
 Hitler and his followers believed only a dictator could get Germany moving again.
-In fact, the polarization in the Reichstag between Nazis and Communists was so great nothing got done.
+In fact, the polarization in the Reichstag between Nazis and Communists was so great nothing did get done.
 So the government created a bureaucracy to bypass the parliament.
-After Hitler became Chancellor, the Nazis passed the "Enabling Act" (Law to Remedy the Distress of People and Reich), which granted Hitler's cabinet to enact laws without the approval of the Reichstag (German legislature).
+After Hitler became Chancellor, the Nazis passed the "Enabling Act" (Law to Remedy the Distress of People and Reich), which granted Hitler's cabinet the ability to enact laws without the approval of the Reichstag (German legislature).
 By late 1933, the Reichstag rarely bothered to meet.

 NOW: Obama is also disdainful of Congress, which is polarized and essentially dysfunctional.
 As he put it, "When Congress refuses to act, I have an obligation to do what I can without them."
 The president even introduced the slogan, "We Can't Wait" to indicate that he would start acting independently of that body, despite the Constitution.
+More recently, he said he had a "pen and a phone" and would bypass Congress for the good of the people.
+He also said he would issue "executive orders" to enact policy.
+Obama has also unilaterally changed laws passed by Congress and refused to enforce others.

 The leftist Center for American Progress provided a list of ways Obama could bypass congress and rule by executive order and other means.
 To that end, Obama appointed dozens of "czars" to bypass Congressional approval, as stipulated in the Constitution, and govern directly from the White House.
 He also appointed officials who did require Congressional confirmation by decree, saying they were recess appointments even though Congress was not in recess.